Croisière du Grand Hiver: Campaign

-The Scipion, an old ship that was scheduled for decommissioning, started slowly disintegrating soon after she left the harbour.
+Scipion, an old ship that was scheduled for decommissioning, started slowly disintegrating soon after she left the harbour.
 By the 25th, her pumps could not keep ahead of the leakage, and Montagnard, Trente-et-un-Mai and Railleuse had been tasked to watch her.
 After an attempt to wrap her with cables failed, Captain Huguet requested and obtained permission to return to port, escorted by Trente-et-un-Mai.
 In the afternoon, the main topmast failed, breaking the main yard, which penetrated the deck vertically and broke two of the nine pumps; its leverage further contributed to the dismantling of the ship.
 At 16:00, Huguet requested assistance from Trente-et-un-Mai, which evacuated the crew in spite of a heavy sea.
 The ship was abandoned by 3:15 the next morning.
 Convention lost her rudder and was towed back to Lorient by Pelletier.